 Three Enmeshed Material Trees

-While the kriya-śakti (choice), bhūti-śakti (meaning) and māyā-śakti (happiness), are successively lower, these are not part of a single material tree in which choice is highest, followed by meaning, followed by pleasure.
-These are instead, three different material trees, rooted in sat, chit, and ananda, respectively.
+While the bhūti-śakti (choice), kriya-śakti (meaning) and māyā-śakti (happiness), are successively lower, these are not part of a single material tree in which choice is highest, followed by meaning, followed by pleasure.
+These are instead, three different material trees, rooted in the sat, chit, and ananda features of the soul, respectively.

-How three kinds of energies combine to create the material experience, why they are higher and lower, and how they produce to total reality of activity, sensation, and pleasure is a difficult aspect of Vedic philosophy.
-To grasp it we need to understand the nature of the soul (sat, chit, and ananda), the difference between meaning and pleasure, how their contradiction is resolved by consciousness, how pleasure, meaning, and activity exist in a hierarchical tree, and how each of these trees has its root directly in the three facets of the soul.
+How the three kinds of energies combine to create the material experience, why they are higher and lower relative to each other, and how they produce to total reality of activity, sensation, and pleasure is a difficult aspect of Vedic philosophy.
+To grasp it we need to understand the nature of the soul (sat, chit, and ananda), the difference between meaning and pleasure, how their contradiction is resolved by consciousness, how pleasure, meaning, and activity exist as separate hierarchies, and how each of these trees has its root directly in the three facets of the soul.
 By no means is this a walk in the park.

 The Scientific Theory of Karma

 When material objects have meaning, then directions of trajectories become indicators of morality, karma and future births.
 In current physical theories, some properties are denoted by vectors—as they have a quantity and a direction.
 A living entity’s step-by-step locations in space construct a trajectory which has a direction, and the trajectory, therefore, becomes a vector.
 The scientific law of moral consequences is that moral consequence is produced based on the vector direction of the trajectory in semantic space.
 As the direction of your life turns to the “center”, karma ceases to be created.